Currently logged out. Login

 This was a huge shock.

-We’ve said before that the Jurassic Mile® is a fossil-rich environment.
+We’ve said before that The Jurassic Mile® is a fossil-rich environment.
 There’s probably enough dinosaur material there to “keep a thousand paleontologists happy for a thousand years.”
 But this discovery in this area of the dig site?
 Completely unexpected.

 The surprises didn’t end there